Where To Go Eat & Drink & Enjoy Louisville

 Aloft – 102 W. Main St. – Right across the street from Distil Hotel – Aloft is part of Marriott and this one is starting to show some wear, but great location and is pretty nice still.
 Rates are $131 and up.

-Accounts in Whiskey Row
+Restaurants & Bars in Whiskey Row

 Merle’s Whiskey Kitchen – 122 W. Main St – affordable bites, tacos and other quick and easy and good solid food.
 Great bourbon selection and they also have Live Music on many nights.
 They are Certified Bonded C.B.P.
 KY – 114.
 This can be ok for groups up to 10 or so.
 Great Partners